Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Bridged-Race

 Data collected using the 1997 OMB standard for collection of race and ethnicity information are not directly comparable to those that were collected using the 1977 standard.
-To permit trend analysis, a methodology was developed to "bridge" population estimates that were collected using the 1997 standard back to the categories used in the 1977 standard. [more on race and ethnicity measurement...]
+To permit trend analysis, a methodology was developed to "bridge" population estimates that were collected using the 1997 standard back to the categories used in the 1977 standard. [visit the HELP page on race and ethnicity measurement...]

 C